adhrinae/blog/about.md

 > "I know more today than I did yesterday.
 That's my mindset of programming now."

-I'm a novice developer, aiming a decent developer now.
+I'm a novice RoR developer, aiming a decent web developer(focusing on Back-End) now.

 I always try to learn new tech with joy :)